 (B) become controlled by California law in the resolution of any dispute under the assumption and guarantee agreement.

-(g) Execution of an agreement of Agreement of Assumption and Guarantyee of Liabilities shall not reduce the amount of security deposit required to be posted by any self-insurer as set forth in Section 15210 and 15210.1.
+(g) Execution of Guaranty of Workers’ Compensation Liabilities shall not reduce the amount of security deposit required to be posted by any self-insurer as set forth in Section 15210 and 15210.1.

-(h) An Agreement of Assumption and Guarantyee of Liabilities executed pursuant to this section may be terminated upon receipt of a written notice of such termination, but except as provided in subsection (i), the termination shall not take effect sooner than thirty (30) days after receipt of the written termination notice.

-(i) The Director may approve an earlier termination date than provided in subsection (h) in the event that a self-insurer is sold to a new owner and workers' compensation liabilities are either covered by an insurance policy or the new owner executes an Agreement of Assumption and Guarantee of Liabilities effective on or before the date of the sale.
+(h) A Guaranty of Workers’ Compensation Liabilities executed pursuant to this section may be terminated only upon the express written consent of both the Director and the Security Fund.
+Termination shall be effective upon the Guarantor’s receipt of such express written consent.
+Termination shall not extinguish the Guarantor’s continuing liability for any default of the guaranteed self-insurer in fully discharging all existing and potential Workers’ Compensation liability on account of any injury suffered by any of the guaranteed self-insurer’s employees prior to the date of termination

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 59, 129, 3700, 3701, 3701.5, 3702, 3702.5, 3702.6, 3702.10, 3703, 3705 and 3740-3744, Labor Code.